 We will offer three vegetarian meals a day: breakfast, lunch and a light dinner, plus some snacks for children.
 Accommodation is mainly in shared rooms of 2-4 people.
 The retreat Venue is Friendship Inn in Kruusila, near Salo, at the shore of lake Pernjärvi.

 The retreat will be taught by Zohar Lavie and Nathan Glyde.

 Zohar has been practicing meditation in different traditions since 1995.
 This journey has taken her from the meditation cushion into exploring further ways of expressing truth and love and in 2004 she co-founded SanghaSeva.
 She now spends most of her time facilitating retreats that offer service as a spiritual path around the world.
 Since 2006 she has been teaching on silent retreats and in India, Europe and Israel, and since 2007 facilitating Dharma gatherings in India.

 Nathan began meditating in 1997 and began teaching on silent meditation retreats in 2006.
 From a continued exploration of meditation on silent retreats grew a deep love of silence and the power of stillness.
 The realisation of the potential of every moment to become a moment of awakening provoked an exploration of meditation in daily life activities.
 An urge to offer retreats that offer deep connection in an active life led to the initiative in 2004 of SanghaSeva.
 Nathan has been facilitating Dharma gatherings in India since 2007.

 Talks and guided meditations by Zohar and Nathan.

 How much does it cost?
 How can I sign up?

 It is also possible to pay less or more than the base price.
-You can reserve a place by filling in the application form and paying the registration fee.
+You can sign up for the gathering by filling in the application form.
 Details about the price, registration and other practicalities.